 Average Annual Salary: $56,888

-Because of its affordability and strong job market, the Raleigh and Durham metro area remains one of the top picks of people to relocate to.
-Some of the consistently growing industries in the area include research, technology, education, and health care.
+Because of its affordability and solid job market, the Raleigh and Durham metro area remains one of the top picks of young people to relocate to.
+In addition to the tech industry, some of the consistently growing industries in the area also include research, education, and health care.
 According to the U.S. Census Bureau, the Raleigh and Durham metro area grew by 5.87% due to net migration from 2015 to 2019.

 #3 Huntsville, Alabama